HMS Proselyte (1796)

 HMS Proselyte was a 32-gun Royal Navy fifth-rate frigate.
 She was the former Dutch 36-gun frigate Jason, built in 1770 at Rotterdam, the Netherlands.
 Her crew mutinied and turned her over to the British in 1796.
 She then served the Royal Navy until she was wrecked in 1801.

 Mutiny

 In 1796 Jason, under the command of Captain Gerardus Donckum, was part of a Dutch squadron that had sailed from Texel in February.
-She encountered difficulties and had to put into Drontheim, Norway for a refit.
+She encountered difficulties and had to put into Trondheim, Norway for a refit.
 On 31 May 1796, Jason captured and sank the British merchant ship Maryann, which was on a voyage from Nevis to Greenock, Renfrewshire.

 Following this action, political disagreement and bad treatment aboard led some of Jason's crew to mutiny.
 They locked the captain and his followers below deck, and sailed into Greenock on 8 June.
 Captain John K. Pulling, of the 18-gun brig-sloop Penguin, accepted the mutineers' surrender there.
 When Jason surrendered she had more than 200 men aboard, so a "great party" from the Sutherland Fencibles marched from Glasgow to Greenock to take possession of the frigate.